GMOD/jbconnect/docs/index.rst

 JBServer
 ********

-**JBServer - an optional analysis server framework for JBrowse**
+**JBConnect - a tightly integrated analysis framework for JBrowse**

-JBServer does not contain JBrowse.
+JBrowse does not require JBConnect to operate.

-JBServer is a
+JBConnect is a
 `sails.js <http://sailsjs.com/>`_ application and provides a job execution engine (`kue <https://www.npmjs.com/package/kue>`_).

-JBServer can be extended with
+JBConnect can be extended with
 *jbh-hook* modules that extend both server and client-ends in a single package.
 (see: :ref:`jbs-hook-install` and :ref:`jbs-hooks`)